wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/smart-assets.md

 * LeaseTransaction, LeaseCancelTransaction, AliasTransaction, DataTransaction, SetScriptTransaction These transactions don’t involve any assets.

 **Note.** Smart Assets scripts **do not validate orders**.
-Therefore, although RIDE allows to use `case t : Order => …` branch, in fact this branch does not validate anything when used in SmartAssets’ scripts and will be ignored.
+Therefore, although Ride allows to use `case t : Order => …` branch, in fact this branch does not validate anything when used in SmartAssets’ scripts and will be ignored.
 So all the logic regarding orders should be moved to `case t : ExchangeTransaction => …` branch.
 The Sponsorship of smart assets is _**prohibited**_.

 **Validation in smart trading**